intel/llvm/sycl/doc/design/CompileTimeProperties.md

 `[[__sycl_detail__::add_ir_attributes_kernel_parameter()]]`, the front-end adds one LLVM IR attribute to the resulting kernel function parameter for each property in the list.
 For example, this can be done by calling [`Function::addParamAttrs(unsigned ArgNo, const AttrBuilder &)`][7].
-As before, the IR attributes are added as strings, so the front-end must convert the property value to a string if it is not already a string.
+The IR attributes are added as strings, so the front-end must convert the property value to a string if it is not already a string.

 [7]: <https://llvm.org/doxygen/classllvm_1_1Function.html#a092beb46ecce99e6b39628ee92ccd95a>